tetsuok/kernel-pa/README.md

 ### Options

-- -C hyperparameter of passive-aggressive
+- -C hyperparameter of passive-aggressive algorithm
 - -d the degree of polynomial kernel function.
 We support: d = 1, 2, 3, and 4.
 - -t the number of iterations
 - -o model file